Albert O. Hirschman: First academic positions, 1956–1972

-In July 1956, he received an invitation to serve as a visiting professor at Yale University 1956–1957, at the suggestion of his friend Thomas Schelling, bringing the family back to the US.
+In July 1956, he received an invitation to serve as a visiting professor at Yale University 1956–1957 at the suggestion of his friend Thomas Schelling, bringing the family back to the US.
 Here, he began work on his The Strategy of Economic Development and extended the professorship one more year with funding from Norman S. Buchanan at the Rockefeller Foundation.
-He held a succession of academic appointments in the economics departments of Yale University (1956–58), Columbia University (1958–64), and Harvard University (1964–74).
-He was on the Faculty of Social Science of the Institute for Advanced Study at Princeton from 1974 to his death, in 2012.
+Next, still without a permanent position, he arranged a summer as a scholar in residence at the RAND Corporation for 1958 in partnership with Charles Lindblom.